• Skip to primary navigation

 A swimming pool is not an alternative for bathing in a shower.
 Since it contains Chlorine, it can turn out to be more hazardous than a regular shower.

-It would kill off all the good microbes that are present on your body.
+It would kill off all the good microbes that are present in your body.
 Hence, take a proper shower in a bathroom using soap and shampoo and not in a swimming pool.

 Should You Shower After Swimming In The Ocean?